platzimaster-wedeal/wescripts/README.md

-#WESCIPTS
+### WESCIPTS

 This section shows the files needed to set up the database used in the project

-Execute the scripts that are in the path wescripts/creates/tables/, Follow the order specified in the file “executionOrder.txt
+- Execute the scripts that are in the path wescripts/creates/tables/, Follow the order specified in the file "executionOrder.txt

 Insert data

-Execute the scripts found in the path wescripts/inserts/ in the same order specified above
+- Execute the scripts found in the path wescripts/inserts/ in the same order specified above